We use a wide range of interventions and therapies to meet the diverse needs of our students.

 We have a specialist TEACCH trained TA who develops programmes and supports the delivery of TEACCH for students whom it is appropriate for.
 We have a specialist TEACCH base where students learn independent skills with the reinforcement of visual strategies.

-Our TEACCH TA delivers some small Lego Based Therapy groups to promote efficient sequencing, communication and team work.
+Our TEACCH TA delivers some small Brick Therapy groups to promote efficient sequencing, communication and team work.

 This therapy is a social development programme which helps children and young people with Autism and related social communication difficulties.
 The programme is based on the highly structured, systematic and predictable nature of brick building play which makes it appealing to children with social communication difficulties who are particularly attracted to systems.